-Through the generous support of the Freeman Foundation, NCTA entered its 21st year of programming in 2018.
+Through the generous support of the Freeman Foundation, NCTA entered its 22nd year of programming in 2019.
 Nationally, NCTA offers a wide variety of professional development programming, including workshop series in classroom settings and online courses ranging from short webinars to full 30-hour courses.
 For a full list of NCTA offerings nationwide, visit our NCTA website.
 Add your name to the TEA mailing list to receive announcements of future online courses.

-This 24-hour seminar explores the development of North and South Korea (1945-present) in terms of political-economic and nationalist ideologies and globalization.
+This 24-hour seminar explores the impacts of imperialism and independence, political-economic and nationalist ideologies, and globalization on the development of Korea, 1876 to 1953.
 Participants will work with primary and secondary sources.
 Open to secondary teachers nationwide by application.
-Priority will be given to contract world histoy and geography teachers whose course assignments include the study of East Asia and who are not enrolled in another NCTA online course offered by TEA in fall 2018.
-Registration is closed.
+Priority will be given to contract world history and geography teachers whose course assignments include the study of East Asia and who are not enrolled in another NCTA online course offered by TEA in fall 2019.
+Flyer and application available August 20.

 In this 16-hour book group, participants will read and discuss Tsunami! by Kimiko Kajikawa and illustrated by Ed Young and Up From the Sea by Leza Lowitz and will consider and discuss these works’ literary forms and techniques, social studies connections, and cross-curricular classroom applications.
 Open to elementary and middle school teachers nationwide by application.
 Priority will be given to contract teachers whose curriculum incorporates Japan and teachers who have not previously taken an online course with the University of Colorado’s NCTA or TEA programs.Flyer and application.